 Last Updated on

-The Firecracker Plant is a tender perennial around the southwest (Russelia equisetiformis).
+The Firecracker plant is a tender perennial around the southwest (Russelia equisetiformis).

 This is a great looking Semi-evergreen plant that is easy to care for.
 The Firecracker plant will bloom from mid-spring and into the late fall seasons.
 Deadheading spent flowers will help with continuous blooms.
-Attractive showy bright orange tubular type flowers that look spectacular in a large decorative container or in the ground.
+Attractive showy bright orange or white tubular type flowers that look spectacular in a large decorative container or in the ground.

 They thrive in full sun but will do better in morning sun and afternoon shade during the Southwest hot summer months.

 It is a fast-growing plant that will grow close to 5ft. tall and wide.
 You can also use them in hanging baskets and rock gardens.

 Hummingbirds and butterflies love this plant.
 Especially the adult buckeye butterfly, Junonia coenia.

 Here is what Butterfly fun facts say about these Butterflies.